rebviana/rebviana/README.md

 ## About

-Over the past decade at **ZEISS Vision Brasil**, I built the data infrastructure that powers commercial, marketing, operations and financial decisions across the company — from raw ingestion pipelines to governed lakehouses to executive dashboards.
+Over 10 years in technology — the last 5 focused on data, and the last 3 leading teams.
+I built the data infrastructure that powers commercial, marketing, operations and financial decisions across a global company — from raw ingestion pipelines to governed lakehouses to executive dashboards.

-Today, my focus has shifted: I'm actively building toward the AI layer through hands-on projects and structured coursework.
+Today, I'm actively building toward the AI layer: developing natural language interfaces that let non-technical users query enterprise data through hands-on projects and structured coursework — applying Claude API, Streamlit and Databricks Apps to close the gap between complex data infrastructure and everyday business users.
 I lead a team of seven across data engineering, BI and analytics, governing a lakehouse on Azure Databricks with Unity Catalog and Medallion Architecture at its core.

 I'm actively pursuing a senior role at the intersection of data engineering and AI — remote or international.